MSc Aerospace Engineering / Overview

 • The first English university to offer an engineering degree, and we continue to lead the way - from computational fluid dynamics to how engineering impacts public policy

-• We're the preferred academic partner for BAE Systems in both experimental aerodynamics and dynamic loads
+• The preferred academic partner for BAE Systems in both experimental aerodynamics and dynamic loads

 • Our strong links with industry also include: Airbus, Rolls-Royce, EADS, Dstl, MBDA, and ESTEC/ESA